dh-notes/vim-article/main.md

 understand text and motions objects (coming up next) is just to try using them with *delete* (`d`), *yank* (`y`) and *put* (`p`).
-Next come the motion commands, which like text objects give you a quick way to compose evocations like "delete the line above" and "move to the next parentheses."
+Next come the motion commands, which like text objects give you a quick way to compose evocations like "delete the line above" and "move to the next parenthesis."

 | command  | meaning                                  |  try          |
 |----------|------------------------------------------|---------------|